NikolasDaynard/langauge/readme.md

 lang examples.
 It's similar to lua sytatically, with optional semicolon terminators.
 It has the sytatic sugar of feeling like lua but allows for extreme low level programming.
 It is 0 indexed.
 Designed with string manipulation as a core feature

+This language drops the then end syntax in favor of easier to write c style braces

 ```
 std = include("std")